 Food & Diet

-Bearded dragons are omnivorous.
-They will eat both insects and vegetables.
+Bearded dragons are omnivorous and will eat both insects and vegetables.
 Adult dragons will also eat pinky mice, baby lizards and anything else they find tasty.
 They tend to do best on a varied diet based primarily of vegetables.

 Vegetables